ParallelAxisPlot

 -

-w[{y1,…,yn}] wrap a point w[{data1,…}] wrap a set of points datai w1[w2[…]] use nested wrappers - ParallelAxisPlot has the same options as Graphics, with the following additions and changes:
+w[{y1,…,yn}] wrap a point w[{data1,…}] wrap a set of points datai w1[w2[…]] use nested wrappers - ParallelAxisPlot has the same options as Graphics, with the following additions and changes: [List of all options]

 -

-AspectRatio 1/GoldenRatio ratio of height to width Axes True whether to draw axes ColorFunction Automatic how to determine the coloring of lines ColorFunctionScaling True whether to scale arguments to ColorFunction LabelingFunction Automatic how to label points LabelingSize Automatic maximum size of callouts and labels Mesh None whether to draw mesh points on each curve MeshStyle Automatic the style for mesh points Method Automatic the method to use f PerformanceGoal $PerformanceGoal aspects of performance to try to optimize PlotLegends None legends for lines PlotMarkers None markers to use to indicate each point PlotRange All range of values to include PlotStyle Automatic graphics directives to determine the style of each line PlotTheme $PlotTheme overall theme for the plot ScalingFunctions None how to scale individual coordinates TargetUnits Automatic units to display in the plot - The axes are arranged from left to right.
+AspectRatio 1/GoldenRatio ratio of height to width Axes True whether to draw axes ColorFunction Automatic how to determine the coloring of lines ColorFunctionScaling True whether to scale arguments to ColorFunction LabelingFunction Automatic how to label points LabelingSize Automatic maximum size of callouts and labels Mesh None whether to draw mesh points on each curve MeshStyle Automatic the style for mesh points PerformanceGoal $PerformanceGoal aspects of performance to try to optimize PlotLegends None legends for lines PlotMarkers None markers to use to indicate each point PlotRange All range of values to include PlotStyle Automatic graphics directives to determine the style of each line PlotTheme $PlotTheme overall theme for the plot ScalingFunctions None how to scale individual coordinates TargetUnits Automatic units to display in the plot - The axes are arranged from left to right.

 - By default, each axis uses a plot range determined by the range of values along it.